kennydrift/black-hole-core/README.md

-# black-hole-core
+# Black Hole Core
-the black hole core game
+the game about maintaining a black hole